Is there anything worse than a deal stalling near the finish line because a seller cannot find the resources to build

 So how do you execute this mandate?

 Here are 4 tips for deploying sales enablement content that actually supports Sales:

 1. Determine a clear owner of the content pieces and set a sales content review calendar.
 We typically recommend quarterly updates, but depending on your specific company it may be more or less frequent.

-2. Engage your marketing partners for help structuring on-brand content that looks and reads great.
+2. Engage your marketing partners to help to structure on-brand content that looks and reads great.

 3. Organize your approved sales enablement content in a central location that sellers can easily access.
 Establish a consistent naming convention and tag content (by type, by release date, by industry, etc.) to enable sellers to quickly search and find the content they are looking for.

 4. Standardize the delivery of your sales collateral to prospects.
 Tools like Conga Collaborate let you curate your content and make it searchable in a centralized content library.
 They also notify sellers when the buyer interacts with a document, so it’s easy to follow up in a timely manner.

 Equipped with the sales enablement content they need to inform, persuade, and overcome objections, sellers can confidently engage with prospects.

 Even more important, they can easily inspire prospects with the confidence they need to partner with you now!